noluyorAbi/quartzDeployment/content/index.md

 <!-- Easter Egg (Siskoman) -->

 <script>
-// Had problems w redeclaring there using `var`

 /*

+Had problems with redeclaring, therefore using `var`.
+Needed to do this because the console would throw errors if you visited index.html, went to another link, and revisited index.html.

 You think `var` is creepy?
-Read this: https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/apAmd#the-case-for-var
+Read this then: [https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/apAmd#the-case-for-var](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/apAmd#the-case-for-var)

-Anyway if you are reading this, what are you doing here anyway?
-HMU if you have a better solution than using var
+Anyway, if you are reading this, what are you doing here anyway?
+Hit me up if you have a better solution than using `var`, which you probably have if you are digging down this deep into a website made by a student.

+If you are still reading this and no one ever told you yet, congratulations you are officially a nerd ;D

 */
 console.clear();
 var asciiArt1 = undefined;
 var asciiArt2 = undefined;
-if (typeof asciiArt1 !== 'undefined') {
-    if (typeof asciiArt2 !== 'undefined') {
-        console.clear();
-    }
-}
-// ASCII Art definieren
- asciiArt1 = `
+// ASCII art of the best superhero asciiArt1 = `
                                   ⠀⠀⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡀⠀⠀
                                   ⠀⣸⣿⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⣸⣿⡄⠀